 - World Language teachers would have native speaking teenagers in the building to be a conversational resource for their students.
 This is especially important for upper level language classes, for classes where there is very little linguistic diversity in the school community and where the world language teacher is not a native speaker.

-- Most, but not all, exchange students that come to the United States have already learned their home language, English and in some cases, a third or fourth language.
-This is a tremendous way for the teachers and school leaders to let the exchange students model positive behaviors for the local students.
+- Many, but not all, exchange students that come to the United States have command of their home language, English and in some cases, a third or fourth language.
+This is a tremendous way for the teachers and school leaders to let the exchange students model multilingualism for the local students.

 - Schools can encourage informal learning via conversation circles or language corners in the cafeteria or during club/extracurricular activity time when they host students whose language is not one of the languages offered in the school’s course selection.
 For example, it is not uncommon to find students who like Korean pop (K-Pop) music and would therefore like to learn more Korean, but that is not a language offered at the school.
 The same would be true for kids who enjoy Anime and want to learn Japanese.
 Although these students won’t necessarily reach the level of proficiency required to earn the Seal of Biliteracy, it is a chance to encourage lifelong learning.

 If you identify a school that offers the Seal of Biliteracy to their students, commend the school on their choice to value and prioritize language learning.
-This shows you did your research and that you believe similarly.
-If you identify a school that does NOT offer the Seal of Biliteracy, you could share a little bit about it with them and send them the links above (assuming that their state offers it).
-That would also be an opportunity to connect with the world language teachers and share with them as not all language teachers know about the Seal or the benefits it will yield for students.
+If you identify a school that does NOT offer the Seal of Biliteracy, you could share a little bit about it with them and send them the links.
+That would also be an opportunity to connect with the world language teachers and share with them as not all language teachers know about the Seal or the benefits it yields for students.

 To determine if the school you are working with offers the Seal of Biliteracy, you should start by looking on the school’s website.
-If nothing is listed there, visit your state’s department of education website and search for the schools that awarded the Seal the previous graduation or summer.
+If nothing is listed there, visit your state’s department of education website and search for the schools that awarded the Seal the previous year.

 If you have any questions about this content, please reach out to Jill Woerner, Director of Educational Outreach, at firstname.lastname@example.org.